Career / Getting Experience

 Published on April 8, 2020

 Becoming a VDI engineer typically actually means a little bit of both.
-Due to the nature of the VDI software and how it's used, you'll need to both know the high-level and nitty gritty of the software.
+Due to the nature of the VDI software and how it's used, you'll need to know both the high-level and nitty-gritty of the software.
 Here’s how you can become a VDI engineer.

 What is VDI?